Youngestdev/Youngestdev/README.md

 ## Fun Fact ⚡

 I'm a lazy dev!
 We're all lazy, no?
 Haha!
+I have pretty interesting pinned projects, do check them :)

 <!--
 **Youngestdev/Youngestdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.